Techtonica/curriculum/web/html.md

 ### Motivation

 - Hyper Text Markup Language is the markup language for creating web pages and web applications.
-- Almost all the modern web applications use HTML for their front-end.
-And if you wish to be a web developer, you need to learn HTML.
+- Almost all modern web applications use HTML for their front-end.
+If you want to be a web developer, you need to learn HTML.
 - HTML is really simple and easy to learn.

 ### Objectives